Thanks, Rush, for the honor of being here for the second day.

 I'm Mark Davis filling in.

-And a go-go's tune that is appropriate because that's exactly where Rush is, a vacation, all he ever wanted.
+And a go-go's tune that is appropriate because that's exactly where Rush is.

 Vacation.

-Gotta get away.
+Got to get away.

-Gotta play some golf.
+Got to play some golf.

-And I hope the weather is good and the scores are low for Rush, and he'll be back with you next week.
+And I hope the weather is good and the scores are low for Rush.

-Mark Stein in tomorrow and Thursday, Walter Williams on Friday, and I just tell you, I join you in looking forward to listening to them.
+And I just tell you, I join you in looking forward to listening to them.

 I've been lucky.

-You've been kind uh to give to me.
+You've been kind to give to me.

-Let's get back to some more of your calls, a couple of things to add as we return to the phonage.
+A couple of things to add as we return to the phonage.

-Number one, is that a one-shot free-for-all, or is there a primary?
+Number one, is that a one-shot free-for-all or is there a primary?

 The answer is there will be a primary.